-Once the Commission receives a verified complaint, it is referred to the Probable Cause Review Board.
+After a Verified Complaint is filed with the Ethics Commission, it is referred to the Commission’s Probable Cause Review Board.
 This Board consists of three members who have been appointed by the Governor with the advice and consent of the Senate.
 The Board must determine whether there is probable cause to believe that a material violation of the Ethics Act has occurred.

 The Commission’s investigations are conducted as discreetly as possible.
 The necessity of interviewing witnesses and obtaining records may, however, alert some members of the public to the existence of an investigation.
 To protect against public disclosure of unwarranted or frivolous complaints, the Ethics Act requires that, to the extent possible, all information relating to a Complaint be kept confidential until the Review Board has finished its investigation and has found probable cause to believe that a violation of the Ethics Act has occurred.

-The Commission is not even permitted to acknowledge the existence of a complaint until the Review Board has found probable cause, although it may, at the written direction of the person complained against, release information relating to an investigation.
+The Ethics Commissioners and staff members are not permitted to acknowledge the existence of a Complaint until the Review Board has found probable cause, although it may, at the written direction of the person complained against, release information relating to an investigation.

-Once the record from the hearing is considered by the Ethics Commission, if a majority of the commissioners find beyond a reasonable doubt that the accused has committed a material violation of the Ethics Act, the Commission has authority to impose one or more of the following sanctions:
+Once the record from the hearing is considered by the Ethics Commission, if a majority of the commissioners finds beyond a reasonable doubt that the accused has committed a material violation of the Ethics Act, the Commission has authority to impose one or more of the following sanctions:

 1. Public reprimand;